 Did you know that taking the time to break for a delicious, wholesome snack is a great way to take care of your body and show yourself a little self-love?
-Caring for yourself doesn’t always have to be fancy—it can include talking a brisk walk around the neighborhood or simply taking a little time to enjoy a satisfying snack.
+Caring for yourself doesn’t always have to be fancy—it can include taking a brisk walk around the neighborhood or simply taking a little time to enjoy a satisfying snack.

 Thank you Fresh Avocados – Love One Today® for sponsoring this post.
 As always, all thoughts and opinions are truly my own.

 Snacking on foods that provide satisfying nutrients like fiber and unsaturated fats can support your day-to-day health and well-being.
 And fresh avocados fill this opportunity perfectly!
 This creamy, delicious fruit contributes 6 grams of unsaturated fats and 3 grams of fiber per serving (one-third of a medium avocado).